BranimirKoprivnjak/ChessAI---Backend/README.md

 pip install virtualenv
 ```

-Clone or download this repo and create your virtual environment
+Clone or download this repo, cd into the folder and create your virtual environment

 ```
 python -m venv venv